-The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under PFRS.
-Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018.
-The Group is currently assessing the impact of PFRS 15 and plans to adopt the new standard on the required effective date.
+The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under PFRSs.
+Either a full retrospective application or a modified retrospective application is required for annual periods beginning on or after January 1, 2018.
+Early adoption is permitted.
+The Group plans to adopt the new standard on the required effective date using the modified retrospective method.